impromptuRong/iviewer_copilot/README.md

 Then you can connect the backend API with frontend server.
 Or view a demo by opening the `./templates/index.html`

+## Extend I-Viewer with customer analysis pipeline
+User can add their own pipeline into I-Viewer with `offline` interface and `online` interface.
+Basically it takes three steps:
 ```
 ## Create a generator agent
 class GeneratorAgent: